Primark owner AB Foods maintains year guidance

-LONDON Associated British Foods (ABF.L), owner of budget fashion retailer Primark and British Sugar, on Thursday maintained current year guidance after posting a small rise in year-to-date revenue.
+LONDON, July 9 Associated British Foods, owner of budget fashion retailer Primark and British Sugar, on Thursday maintained current year guidance after posting a small rise in year-to-date revenue.

 The firm said it still expected a modest decline in adjusted earnings per share in the 2014-15 year from the 104.1 pence made in the previous year.